BUBBA'S JUMP GALLERIES

 Bubba had a serious accident on July 4, 2001 at the Del Mar Fair while attempting to jump over 22 cars.
 He suffered many injuries, but had a miraculous recovery.
 He continued doing his regular stunt shows for the next few years, but that desire to fly a Harley-Davidson through the air was always on his mind.

 He came back jumping in 2003 by clearing 10 semi-trucks and then 15 Porsches.
-He has since then jumped many times and has broken more records as recent as February 2011 for the EMC company where he jumped 40 Suymmetrix Storage platforms.
+He has since then jumped many times and has broken more records.
+In February 2011 he jumped for the EMC company where he cleared 40 Suymmetrix Storage platforms.